yugabyte/wordpress-site/wp-content/plugins/wpcf7-redirect/readme.txt

 1. Redirect Settings tab

 == Changelog ==

+= 1.3.5 =
+* Fixed a bug: Redirection Pro for Contact Form 7 message not disappearing after clicking the X button (for some users).

+= 1.3.4 =
+* Fixed a bug: "Changes you made may not be saved" pop-up no longer appears when no changes have been made.
+* Fixed a bug: When passing all fields as parameters, "+" sign is now replaced with "%20".
+* Minor code styling changes to fully meet WordPress standards.

+= 1.3.3 =
+* Fixed a bug: URL query parameters are now properly decoded.

+= 1.3.2 =
+* New feature: delay redirection in milliseconds.

+= 1.3.1 =
+* Fixed a bug in legacy browsers: the Pro message keep showing.

+= 1.3.0 =
+* Minor dev improvements.

 = 1.2.9 =
 * Fixed a bug: when passing specific fields as URL query parameters, not all the fields were passed.